ebanotux/MSAcces-for-Source-Control/README.md

-# MSAccess-for-Source-Control
+# MSAccess for source control

-CScript to convert all MS Access database objects in text files for source control
+CScript to convert all MS Access database objects in text files for source control.